Murder of a Cat

-Murder of a Cat is a 2014 American comedy thriller film directed by Gillian Greene and starring Fran Kranz, Nikki Reed, J. K. Simmons, Leonardo Nam, Blythe Danner, and Greg Kinnear.
-The film premiered at the 2014 Tribeca Film Festival, and was given a limited theatrical release in the Unites States on December 5, 2014, by Gravitas Ventures.
+Murder of a Cat is a 2014 American comedy thriller film directed by Gillian Greene and starring Fran Kranz, Nikki Reed, J. K. Simmons, Dileep Rao, Blythe Danner, and Greg Kinnear.
+The film premiered at the 2014 Tribeca Film Festival, and was given a limited theatrical release in the United States on December 5, 2014, by Gravitas Ventures.

 This was Greene's second collaboration with Kranz, Rao, and Simmons.
 The first was her directorial debut short film Fanboy.
 The film is also the Raimi brothers' second film with Simmons, after the Spider-Man trilogy (2002–2007), and their second film with Rao, after Drag Me to Hell (2009).

 Synopsis

 When someone murders his beloved cat, Clinton demands justice.
 Taking it upon himself to solve the case, he teams up with an unlikely ally, Greta, and the two set out to find the culprit lurking in their small suburban town.
 However, as Clinton searches for the truth, he begins to uncover a conspiracy that goes far deeper than he anticipated.